Simple Motion [1/10]

 2. Change the pause time in the sleepMs statement to value 400 to view each animation frame separately.

-This program animates two moving discs.
 The blue disc moves twice as fast as the red one.

 * * *

--- The clearScr Function --
+-- The clearScr Procedure --

 Exercise: